 Think about the last time you went to the dentist.
-Do you remember who greeted you at your appointment?
-Or who walked you back to the exam room, asking follow-up questions from your last visit?
-How about the exam room: do you remember the room seemingly prepared for your visit?
+Do you remember who greeted you at your appointment or walked you back to the exam room, asking follow-up questions from your last visit?
+The exam room was likely prepped perfectly for the visit, too.

-While you may have been preoccupied worrying about cavities or whether or not you remembered to floss that day, your dental assistant was focused on making your experience as seamless as possible.
-That not only includes arriving early to sterilize instruments, but also reviewing the procedures for the day and the patient’s medical history.
+While you may have been preoccupied worrying about cavities or whether you remembered to floss that day, your dental assistant was focused on making your experience as seamless as possible.
+Those efforts include arriving early to sterilize instruments, reviewing the procedures for the day, and keeping track of the patient’s medical history.

 The responsibilities of a dental assistant may vary by office, but usually include the following: